 "Neighbor to Neighbor was born out of the tender kindness of a child, putting himself in someone else’s shoes."

 Intercultural friendships are the backbone of Neighbor to Neighbor.
-We build community by the art of neighboring.
-We attempt to connect refugees and immigrants to people in our South Bend area community to be community liaisons and build mutual friendships.
+We build community through the art of neighboring and connecting newcomer immigrants with local community members.

-We want to help our refugee and immigrant population navigate the new set of systems that they will encounter from living in the South Bend area.
-This includes, but is not limited to, knowing about community events, getting a library card, understanding the tax system, writing resumes, seeking sustainable employment, and feeling comfortable in our collective home.
+We want to help our newcomer immigrant population navigate the new set of systems that they will encounter from living in the South Bend area.
+This includes, but is not limited to, knowing about community events, getting a library card, understanding the tax system, writing resumes, seeking sustainable employment, learning English, and feeling comfortable in our collective home.

 As Neighbor to Neighbor’s history shows, we value the passions and creativity of all—young, old, and everyone in between.
 We all can be part of the solution, whatever our skills and personalities.
 Involving everyone, even at a young age, teaches us that we can all be part of the solution, and anyone can join a movement for change.